alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Paleo Hebrew letter shape: found two.
  - Ktav Ashuri (Assyrian script) letter shape: not found

- - Multiple faint shapes in the Milky Way.
-The larger one is in the red light spectrum and I am unsure if the human eye can detect the red Paleo Hebrew letter *Hey* shape.
- - This portion of the Milky Way also sits low on the horizon, so it would have been difficult to see.
- - *Hey* means **window** as well as how you interact with a window: **behold**.
+*Hey* means **window** as well as how you interact with a window: **behold**.
 (Gen. 47:23)

+The larger Paleo Hebrew *Hey* shape (bottom right) is in the red light spectrum and I am unsure if the human eye can detect the red Paleo Hebrew letter *Hey* shape.
+I live too far north and not in dry desert to observe.
+The bottom center *Hey* matches both the letter *Hey* and the *behold*.

+This portion of the Milky Way also sits low on the horizon, so it would have been more difficult to see as the light passes through more of earth's atmosphere.

 ---